WHAT'S ALL THIS ABOUT?

 Why is this magazine important?

-Lauren is an adult who is continually inspired by younger people.
-She comes from a community that knows that art and storytelling are crucial aspects of healing, human connection, and wellness.
-While trying to find stories, art, and other artifacts of quarantine shared for and by kids, she couldn't find a space that was cultivated especially with young people in mind.
+We're adults who are continually inspired by younger people.
+We come from communities that promote art and storytelling are crucial aspects of healing, human connection, and wellness.
+While trying to find stories, art, and other artifacts of quarantine shared for and by kids, Lauren couldn't find a space that was cultivated especially with young people in mind.
 This hub serves as a place to collect the important perspectives of those people--because their experiences are just as important as what's happening for adults during the pandemic.
 We hope that exploring this magazine will empower young people and remind adults to value their work.

 What content is the magazine interested in sharing?